DFE-Digital/apply-for-teacher-training/app/views/api_docs/pages/home.md

 - Nationality is expressed as an [ISO 3166-2](https://www.iso.org/iso-3166-country-codes.html) country code
 - Demographic data required for HESA reporting uses [HESA codes for the 2019/20 Initial Teacher Training return](https://www.hesa.ac.uk/collection/c19053/e/ittschms).
 When the HESA codes for the next cycle are released, we will update the documentation to reflect these.

+Where it is not possible to structure data strictly — for example, in the case of GCSE subjects, where candidates need to be able to enter subjects our sources might not include — we encourage candidates to enter values from an [autocomplete field](https://designnotes.blog.gov.uk/2017/04/20/were-building-an-autocomplete/).

+To enable API clients to benefit from this consistency, we expose the following lists of possible autocomplete values:

+- `/reference-data/gcse-subjects`: a list of GCSE subjects based on [Ofqual’s list](https://register.ofqual.gov.uk/Download)

 ## How do I connect to this API?

 ### Authentication and authorisation